-Of course if you are farming outdoors you can ignore all of the above, as your plants will thrive under natural sunlight.
+Of course, if you are farming outdoors you can ignore all of the above, as your plants will thrive under natural sunlight.

 Temperature and Humidity

-If you want to increase the quality of the hemp you might also wish to invest into humidifiers and ventilation systems however these will make your startup costs skyrocket, as they can run you $1000-$3000.
+If you want to increase the quality of the hemp you might also wish to invest in humidifiers and ventilation systems however these will make your startup costs skyrocket, as they can run you $1000-$3000.
 It has to be said though if you have a window try just opening that first.

 Your plant will also need some sort of medium to grow in.